Mum’s memorial tribute to son, 4, who died in Tenerife pool tragedy

-Appeal for Kevin Bell Repatriation Trust which speedily repatriated Edward Massey (4) back from Tenerife to Clough, County Down after swimming pool accident
+Appeal for Kevin Bell Repatriation Trust which speedily repatriated Edward James Watson Massey (4) back from Tenerife to Clough, County Down after swimming pool accident

-Edward Massey's dream in life was to reach the age of five so that he could start the Boy's Brigade and bring along a "a big box of buns" to share with his friends.
+Edward James Watson Massey's dream in life was to reach the age of five so that he could start the Boys’ Brigade and bring along a "a big box of buns" to share with his friends.

-Instead, he was tragically torn from his family on a family holiday in Tenerife in May when he suffered a cardiac arrest after a tragic swimming pool accident.
+Instead, he was tragically torn from his family on holiday in Tenerife in May when he suffered a cardiac arrest after a tragic swimming pool accident.

 While the Spanish authorities told the devastated family that it could take up to six weeks to bring their son home, his mother Joanne Massey said that Colin Bell and the Kevin Bell Repatriation Trust stepped in and arranged for Edward’s return to Clough, Co Down within six days.